Skip To Main Content

 1. The district will not discriminate against a qualified individual based on their disability, nor will the district limit, segregate, or classify any applicants for employment or any staff member in any way that adversely affects their opportunities or status because of their disability.
 This prohibition applies to all aspects of employment from recruitment to promotions and includes fringe benefits and other elements of compensation.

 2. The district will reasonably accommodate the known physical or mental limitations of an otherwise qualified disabled applicant or staff member unless it is clear that an accommodation would impose an undue hardship on the operation.
-Reasonable accommodations may include making facilities used by staff readily accessible and usable by persons with disabilities; job restructuring, part-time or modified work schedules, acquisition or modification of equipment or devices,; the provision of readers or interpreters; and other similar actions.
+Reasonable accommodations may include making facilities used by staff readily accessible and usable by persons with disabilities; job restructuring, part-time or modified work schedules, acquisition or modification of equipment or devices, the provision of readers or interpreters; and other similar actions.
+An undue hardship means an accommodation would be unduly costly, extensive, substantial or disruptive or would fundamentally alter the nature or operation of the district.
+In determining whether an accommodation would impose an undue hardship on the district, the district may consider, among other things, the cost of the accommodation, the district’s size, the district’s financial resources, and the nature and structure of its operations.

 3. The district will not use any employment tests or criteria that screen out persons with disabilities unless the test or criteria is clearly and specifically job-related, and the district will not use such tests or criteria if alternative tests or criteria that do not screen out persons with disabilities are available.